kikeelectronico/Homeware-LAN/docs/docs/install.md

 - EMAIL: your email.
 It is used for getting the SSL certificate from Let's Encrypt.
 - HOMEWARE_USER: the admin username that you will use to log in.
 - HOMEWARE_PASSWORD: the admin password that you will use to log in.
-6. Copy the docker-compose file
+6. Copy the docker-compose file.
 - Debian / Ubuntu
 ```bash
 cp docker/docker-compose-debian.yaml docker-compose.yaml